cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/filesystem.rst.txt

 -  ``/projects/<project-name>/apps``

    The apps folder is intended for storing software shared between project members.
-See :ref:`modules_page` for how to setup a shared repository of software that can be used with the module system.
+See :ref:`p_tips_modules` for how to setup a shared repository of software that can be used with the module system.
 The ``apps`` folder is automatically backed up every day.